LukaLambrecht/pixelae/datadials/README.md

 You need two `json` files as an input: one that specifies the dataset(s), and one that specifies the monitoring element(s) (MEs).
 Both of these can contain regex-style special characters to include multiple datasets or MEs in a single line.
 See `jsons/datasets_zerobias_2024_promptreco_das.json` and `jsons/mes_digioccupancy.json` for examples on the correct formatting.
+Note: regex pattern matching is enabled by default, so some special characters (such as `+`) need to be escaped using a double backslash if you want to pass them literally.
+See `jsons/mes_charge.json` for examples.

 Next, run `python3 get_data_dials_loop.py` with the following options:
 - `-d / --datasets`: path to json file with dataset names.